frogmanjhb/gameofsouthafrica/CHARACTER_AND_STORYLINE_MAP.md

 **Primary Motivation:** Secure fertile land, protect cattle, preserve community traditions
 **Key Challenges:** Migration, land competition, disease, frontier wars, adapting to colonial pressures

+**Historical Figure:** **👑 King Shaka Zulu**
+- **Appears in:** Scene 4 (Territory Expansion/Frontier Conflicts)
+- **Role:** Powerful military leader who offers alliances and revolutionary warfare tactics
+- **Quote:** "The white men come with their guns and their ways, but they do not understand our land or our people.
+I have united the Zulu nation and created new ways of war.
+Join me, and together we can drive them back to the sea, or learn their ways and use them against them."
+- **Educational Value:** Powerful Zulu king (1787–1828) who revolutionized warfare in southern Africa

 **Character Arc Themes:**
 - **Migration vs. Settlement:** Choosing when to move or defend existing territory
 - **Cooperation vs. Resistance:** Balancing alliances with conflict against settlers